aelfric/ncfl-livedocs/events/speech.md

 ### Judge Training

-See the Webinar recorded on Wednesday: LINK TBD
+See the Webinar recorded on Sunday: <https://www.youtube.com/watch?v=cWzTv4KxiQs />

 ### Time Signals
 - Keep time (All events are 10 minutes with 30-second grace except Extemp which is 7 minutes with a 30-second grace)